Joe Moore (musician)

-Joe Moore is an English-born, Australian singer-songwriter from Sydney.
+Joe Moore (born 27 January 1991) is an English-born Australian singer-songwriter from Sydney.
 He moved to Australia with his family in 2007 when he was 16.
 He is currently managed by Glenn Wheatley and signed to Universal Music Australia.

 Career

 2012–2015: Australia's Got Talent and The Voice

 In 2012, Moore auditioned for series six of Australia's Got Talent.
-It was announced he came fourth in the finale on 25 July 2012.
+It was announced that he came fourth in the finale on 25 July 2012.

-After Australia's Got Talent, Moore continued busking in Sydney's Pitt Street Mall, which he had begun doing in 2008 and writing his own material.
-He shared the stage with John Farnham, Boyz II Men and Lionel Richie.
+After Australia's Got Talent, Moore continued busking in Sydney's Pitt Street Mall, which he had begun doing in 2008, and writing his own material.
+He shared the stage with John Farnham, Boyz II Men, and Lionel Richie.

-In 2015, Moore auditioned for the fourth series of The Voice Australia with a cover of "I See Fire" and joined The Madden Brothers team.
+In 2015, Moore auditioned for the fourth series of The Voice Australia with a cover of "I See Fire" and joined The Madden Brothers' team.
 He was announced runner-up to Ellie Drennan in the finale on 30 August.
 The following week, his independently released single "Symphony" made its ARIA Charts debut at number 52 for the week commencing 7 September 2015.

 2015: After The Voice and A Thousand Lifetimes

 On 10 September 2015, Moore announced he had signed with Universal Music Australia, with an album due in October.
 The lead single "Invincible" was released on 2 October.
-"Invincible debuted at number 68.
-His debut studio album, A Thousand Lifetimes was announced on 27 October with a release date of 6 November 2015.
+"Invincible" debuted at number 68.
+His debut studio album, A Thousand Lifetimes was announced on 27 October, with a release date of 6 November 2015.

 In July 2016, Moore released a new single called, "Easy For You".